The Bookhouse Hotel opens with cozy charm and good reads11/27/2023 12:21PM ● By Haleigh Abbott

-The Bookhouse Hotel celebrated its Grand Opening on October 22nd with a crowd of over 100 people eager to welcome the boutique hotel to the community.
-Owners Stephanie and Matt Olenik have spent the last year renovating the former book store, located at 130 S. Union Street, into a chic-niche hotel for book worms and cozy-cravers alike.
+The Bookhouse Hotel celebrated its Grand Opening on Oct.
+22 with a crowd of over 100 people eager to welcome the boutique hotel to the community.
+Owners Stephanie and Matt Olenik have spent the last year renovating the former book store, located at 130 S. Union Street, into a chic-niche hotel for bookworms and cozy-cravers alike.

 The inspiration for The Bookhouse was an easy choice.
 The former bookstore left behind 5,000 books in the basement, many of which are now used to decorate the rooms.
 Guests can cozy up in their rooms and read their weekends away with most necessities easily at hand.
 If you’re not able to finish your book, don’t worry - you can scan a QR code to purchase a copy from bookshop.org for home delivery.
 Each room has a private bathroom and kitchenette, and guests are supplied with teas from Mrs. Robinson’s Tea Shop and coffee from Horn & Hardart Coffee.
 Guests booking the entire hotel can also opt for a special Alice in Wonderland themed tea party, in partnership with Mrs. Robinson’s Tea Shop.
 A gift basket full of snacks and treats from Taste Local Eats, another Kennett Square business, can be purchased and ready on check in.
 Longwood Gardens has also partnered with The Bookhouse to offer discounted tickets for guests.

-The Bookhouse already has weekends booked up from the opening weekend of 11/17, thanks to the community word and some viral TikTok’s.
-The rooms can house 2, 3 or 4 people depending on the suites, and two of those have a bi-level nook on the third floor looking out into town.
-The rooms are not currently themed by book or genre, but each room has it’s own charm thanks to a mix of antique and handmade pieces.
+The rooms can house two, three or four people depending on the suites, and two of those have a bi-level nook on the third floor looking out into town.
+The rooms are not currently themed by book or genre, but each room has its own charm thanks to a mix of antique and handmade pieces.